Prince Albert Victor, Duke of Clarence and Avondale: Legacy

-During his life, the bulk of the British press treated Albert Victor with nothing but respect and the eulogies that immediately followed his death were full of praise.
-The radical politician Henry Broadhurst, who had met both Albert Victor and his brother George, noted that they had "a total absence of affectation or haughtiness".
-On the day of Albert Victor's death, the leading Liberal politician, William Ewart Gladstone, wrote in his personal private diary "a great loss to our party".
-However, Queen Victoria referred to Albert Victor's "dissipated life" in private letters to her eldest daughter, which were later published.
+During his life, the British press treated Albert Victor with respect, and the eulogies that followed his death were full of praise.
+The radical politician Henry Broadhurst, who had met both Albert Victor and his brother George, noted their " total absence of affectation or haughtiness".
+On the day of Albert Victor's death, the leading Liberal politician William Ewart Gladstone wrote in his private diary that it was "a great loss to our party".
+In private letters to her eldest daughter, Queen Victoria referred to Albert Victor's "dissipated life", comments that were later published.

-In the mid-20th century, the official biographers of Queen Mary and King George V, James Pope-Hennessy and Harold Nicolson respectively, promoted hostile assessments of Albert Victor's life, portraying him as lazy, ill-educated and physically feeble.
-The exact nature of his "dissipations" is not clear, but in 1994 Theo Aronson favoured the theory on "admittedly circumstantial" evidence that the "unspecified 'dissipations' were predominantly homosexual".
-Aronson's judgement was based on Albert Victor's "adoration of his elegant and possessive mother; his 'want of manliness'; his 'shrinking from horseplay'; [and] his 'sweet, gentle, quiet and charming' nature", as well as the Cleveland Street rumours and his opinion that there is "a certain amount of homosexuality in all men".
-He admitted, however, that "the allegations of Prince Eddy's homosexuality must be treated cautiously."
+In the mid-20th century, the official biographers of Queen Mary and King George V, James Pope-Hennessy and Harold Nicolson respectively, promoted hostile assessments of Albert Victor, portraying him as lazy, ill-educated, and physically feeble.
+The exact nature of his "dissipations" is unclear, but in 1994 Theo Aronson favoured the theory, based on "admittedly circumstantial" evidence, that the "unspecified 'dissipations' were predominantly homosexual".
+Aronson's judgement rested on Albert Victor's "adoration of his elegant and possessive mother; his 'want of manliness'; his 'shrinking from horseplay'; [and] his 'sweet, gentle, quiet and charming' nature", as well as the Cleveland Street rumours and Aronson's belief that there is "a certain amount of homosexuality in all men".
+He nevertheless admitted that "the allegations of Prince Eddy's homosexuality must be treated cautiously."